Tropicao/zigbridge/README_demo.md

 * Press Enter key again : this time the key press should toggle lamp state
 * Do a long press on Xiami switch reset pin (blue led will blink, release when it stops blinking)
 * Push Xiaomi button multiple times : it will toggle the Philips bulb
+* Long press the link button on Xiaomi Aquara (blue led should blink, release when it stops blinking)
+* Hue bulb should go to blue color : it now displays teh room temperature
+* Blow hot air on Xiaomi Aquara : lamp should be rising up to red color.
+* Stop blowing hot air on Aquara and wait a little : while temperature decreases, Hue bulb should go back to blue (ie to room temperature)